-How big tech got so big: Hundreds of acquisitions
+How Big Tech got so big: Hundreds of acquisitions

 You’re probably reading this on a browser built by Apple or Google.
 If you’re on a smartphone, it’s almost certain those two companies built the operating system.
 You probably arrived from a link posted on Apple News, Google News or a social media site like Facebook.
 And when this page loaded, it, like many others on the Internet, connected to one of Amazon’s ubiquitous data centers.